ibalampanis/ai-ethics/guide.md

 19. Terra, M., Baklola, M., Ali, S., & Karim El-Bastawisy.
 (2023).
 "Opportunities, applications, Challenges and Ethical Implications of Artificial Intelligence in psychiatry".
 20. UNESCO.
 (2023).
 "Recommendation on the Ethics of Artificial Intelligence: key facts".
 21. Europeian commission.
 (2021).
 "Ethics Guidelines for Trustworthy AI".
+22. The World Economic Forum's article on "Why we need cybersecurity of AI: ethics and responsible innovation"